semanticClimate/IPCC-Queries/src/statements.md

 # Facts Annotations

-Facts are annotated with their confidence level, but more interesting is their annotation with other topics.
+Facts are annotated with their confidence level, but more interesting is their <topic>annotation</topic>
+with other topics.
 This section shows how statements can be annotated.

 ## Regional annotation

 Facts can be annotated with the region they are about.
-We can the list all such regions and the number of facts about that region:
+We can the list all such <topic>regions</topic>
+and the number of facts about that region:

 <sparql>regions</sparql>